rust-lang/rust/src/ci/docker/README.md

 ## Filesystem layout

-- Each directory, excluding `scripts` and `disabled`, corresponds to a docker image
+- Each host architecture has its own `host-{arch}` directory, and those directories contain a subdirectory for each Docker image (plus the `disabled` subdirectory).
-- `scripts` contains files shared by docker images
+- `host-{arch}/disabled` contains images that are not built on CI.
-- `disabled` contains images that are not built on CI
+- `scripts` contains files shared by multiple Docker images.

 ## Docker Toolbox on Windows